To send an email to all subscribers of your list, you must create a campaign.

 ::webviewUrl: this string will be replaced with the URL that will display the content of your campaign.
 Learn more about this in the docs on webviews.

 If there is no way for a subscriber to unsubscribe, it will result in a lot of frustration on the part of the subscriber.
-We recommend always to use the
+We always recommend using

 ::unsubscribeUrl:: in the HTML of each campaign you send.